manel1874/manel1874/README.md

 -->

-I'm a husband, father of two, (amateur) tenor singer and an InfoSec PhD student at [University of Lisbon, IST](https://fenix.tecnico.ulisboa.pt/cursos/deaseginf), Portugal.
+I'm a husband, father of two, (amateur) tenor singer and an InfoSec PhD student at the [University of Lisbon, IST](https://fenix.tecnico.ulisboa.pt/cursos/deaseginf), Portugal.

 - 🔭 I’m currently working on the applications of **quantum cryptographic protocols to Secure Multiparty Computation**.

 ### 🤓 Projects
-- [QuGenome](http://qugenome.av.it.pt/): This project is focused on the implementation of a secure multiparty computation service supported by quantum technologies to compute Phylogenetic Trees over the Madrid OpenQKD network.
+- [QuGenome](http://qugenome.av.it.pt/): is focused on the implementation of a secure multiparty computation service supported by quantum technologies to compute Phylogenetic Trees over the Madrid OpenQKD network.
-- [QuantumMining](http://quantummining.av.it.pt/): This project is focused on the design and implementation of a Quantum Oblivious Transfer protocol over optical fibers and integration with a privacy preserving Genome data mining service.
+- [QuantumMining](http://quantummining.av.it.pt/): is focused on the design and implementation of a Quantum Oblivious Transfer protocol over optical fibers and integration with a privacy preserving Genome data mining service.
+- -[QUESTS](http://quests.av.it.pt/): is focused on the development of an SMC service for vehicular ad hoc networks (VANETs).

 ### 🎓 Research articles
 - [Quantum and classical oblivious transfer: A comparative analysis](https://doi.org/10.1049/qtc2.12010), 2021.